GytisZ/HaskellGo/README.md

 Go/Weiqi/Baduk backend written in Haskell.
+With frontend to follow.